Kumana National Park Bird Watching Safari Tour

 About 400 km from Colombo -easy access through Panama- Kudumbigala Sanctuary

-The park is easily accessible to those lodged in Arugam Bay and to be considered as a perfect day trip is, therefore, sub-optimal.
+The park is easily accessible to those lodged in Arugam Bay, making it a perfect day trip destination.

 Kumana National Park Safari Experience